silviot/redmine-buildout/README.rst

 this will download and install redmine in the local directory.

+Install the database adapter of choice to the local gem repo:
+``./bin/gem1.8 install pg``

 After completion you can prepare the database structure: cd to the code directory

 ``cd parts/redmine``